chauhand2463/Crypto_ident/README.md

 ---

 ## 🏛️ Project Vision
-Extreme Emerald solves the "Privacy Paradox" in digital verification.
+Crypto.Indent solves the "Privacy Paradox" in digital verification.
 It allows users to prove they are over 18, have a specific nationality, or are students WITHOUT revealing their birth date, passport number, or university ID to the verifying application.

 ---